Whitestone Cliffs Trail

 The trail is listed as one of the Waterbury area trails in the Connecticut Walk Book West.

 The Whitestone Cliffs Trail is a loop trail with spurs at the loop's bottom leading to Connecticut Route 262 in both the east and west directions.
 The eastern spur terminates at the trail's parking lot.
-The western spurs is the Jericho Connector trail which leaves Mattatuck State Forest, travels alongside the Naugatuck River before crossing it using Connecticut Route 262 and before heading under Route 8.
+The western spur is the Jericho Connector trail which leaves Mattatuck State Forest, travels alongside the Naugatuck River before crossing it using Connecticut Route 262 and before heading under Route 8.

 Notable features include a 750 foot summit and several overlook views.
-The trail goes near, but does not summit Mount Tobe.
+The trail goes near, but does not summit, Mount Tobe.
 The trail is maintained largely through the efforts of the Connecticut Forest and Park Association.

 Trail description

 The Whitestone Cliffs Trail is primarily used for hiking, backpacking, rock climbing, and in the winter, snowshoing.